n00b69/woa-vayu/guide/nopc.md

 ### Flashing WinInstaller
 - In TWRP, select **Install** and then locate **WinInstaller.zip** and flash it.
-- Wait untill all processes complete and Windows setup appears.
-(It will take 10 to 15 minutes and eventually reboot 2 or 3 times).
+- Wait untill all processes complete and your debice boots back into Android.
+This will take around 10-15 minutes.

+### Restoring the cust partition
+- Boot back into TWRP.
+- In TWRP, select **Install** and then locate **CustRestore.zip** in the `Downloads` folder and flash it
+- Reboot your device to boot back into Windows.
 > [!Tip]
 > If you wish to skip the Microsoft Account login, press the **I don't have internet** button in the WiFi page, then when prompted, press the **Continue with limited setup** button.

-### Reboot into TWRP to restore cust
-- Hold the **volume up** + **power** buttons until it boots you into TWRP.
-- In TWRP, select **Install** and then locate **CustRestore.zip** in the `Downloads` folder and flash it
-- Reboot your device to boot back into Windows.

 #### Booting to Android
 - Run the **Android** shortcut on your desktop (you can also pin it to your start menu / taskbar for ease of access).